Vivek-23-Titan/Bidir-LSTM-HAR-Generation/README.md

 * [The 1-D Convolutional Activity Performance comparsion](https://github.com/Vivek-23-Titan/Bidir-LSTM-HAR-Generation/blob/master/Comparison_of_Activity_Classifier_Performance.ipynb)

 ## Results
-* The maximum accuracy attained by the combined training dataset was 94.1% which is an improvement of 4% over the original dataset.

 The results of the comparison between the validation dataset of the both datasets is shown below.

 ![](images/Val_Acc_Comparision.PNG)